 You may order a replacement diploma online, by fax, mail or in person.
 Your replacement diploma will ship in about a week by first-class mail.

 The charge for a replacement diploma is $50.
 Payment can be made by check or money order made payable to The University of Texas; if paying by credit card, Mastercard, Visa or Discover, include the card’s number and expiration date.
 We cannot accept American Express.

-For diplomas originally issued before 2000, the replacement diploma will bear the signatures of current officials, with the notation “Reissued” appearing below the date awarded.
+For diplomas originally issued before 2001, the replacement diploma may bear the signatures of current officials, with the notation “Reissued” appearing below the date awarded.

 There is a $50 replacement fee.